 learn about drink whisky

 I am sorry if you are doing #dryjanuary but let’s talk about Scotland’s national drink – whisky.
 I’ve been dabbling in a few drams (including being a member of the Scottish Malt Whisky Society) and have a few favourites including Dalwhinnie.
 In 2018 I plan to learn a lot more.
-In February we will be taking a trip to Scotland’s whisky island – Islay – where I plan to walk between the island’s 8 distilleries.
+In February we took a trip to Scotland’s whisky island – Islay – where I plan to walk between the island’s 8 distilleries.
 Sláinte!